Acute Myeloid Leukemia (AML)

 • Clinical Significance:

-• Confirms AML and differentiates it from acute lymphoblastic leukemia (ALL).
+• Confirms AML and differentiates it from acute lymphoblastic leukaemia (ALL).

 • Techniques: